MichaelLambrechts/jepsen-js-web-TamTam/README.md

 * [index.html](./index.html): The HTML file.
 Don't forget to modify the title of the exercise !
 * [style.scss](./style.scss): A [SCSS](https://sass-lang.com/) file that will automatically be compiled to CSS to be loaded by the HTML file.
 Useful if you want to add some custom CSS.
-* [function.js](./js/function.js)[script.js](./script.js): JavaScript files that is loaded by the HTML file.
+* [function.js](./js/function.js) [script.js](./script.js): JavaScript files that is loaded by the HTML file.
 Modify this at your convenience if you want to change some functionality of the application.

 ## Integrated libraries

 This template already integrate some libraries and tools:

 * [Bootstrap](https://getbootstrap.com/): A CSS framework containing a lot of useful components, both in CSS and JavaScript.
 This template uses the [Litera](https://bootswatch.com/litera/) Bootstrap template.
 * [Font Awesome](https://fontawesome.com/): A library of icons that we can use to display nice little icons everywhere.
-There are even dogs in it :smiley_dog: !
+There are even cats in it :smiley_cat: !
 * [Showdown](https://github.com/showdownjs/showdown): A converter for HTML to Markdown, and Mardown to HTML.